How to Drive Safely on Icy Roads

 This winter has been the coldest one the area has had in a few years.
 These colder temperatures combined with freezing rain and snow can make Texas roadways dangerously slippery.
 As the temperatures drop, road surfaces become icy, which can lead to accidents.
 Keep the following tips in mind this winter as you drive on icy roads so that you can lower your risk of being in a car accident.
+Here are some tips on driving safely on icy roads.

 Use Extra Caution on Bridges